Inmate who escaped Missouri jail captured in Chester County, U.S. Marshals say

 PHILADELPHIA (CBS) -- An inmate who escaped from a Missouri jail in June was captured in Chester County on Thursday, just over a week after Danelo Cavalcante, the convicted murderer who escaped from prison, was taken back into custody in the same area, the U.S. Marshals said.

-Mario Che-Tiul, the escaped inmate, was captured by U.S. Marshals in Avondale at around 1:30 p.m
+Mario Che-Tiul, the escaped inmate, was captured by U.S. Marshals in the unit block of Gap Newport Pike in Avondale at around 1:30 p.m.
+The U.S. Marshals said they gathered information that Che-Tiul might be at the residence and surrounded the apartment.
+He was later taken into custody without incident.

 Che-Tiul escaped from the Barry County Jail in Missouri with several others.
 The other prisoners were taken back into custody, but Che-Tiul remained on the run until he was found in Pennsylvania.